Vintage Thanksgiving Table Setting

 Do you like my little touch of green from our yard?

-Notice this vintage cast iron fireplace mantel I just had to have that I leaned against our stone fireplace for now?
-It did find a place in our new home.
+Do you remember the vintage cast iron fireplace mantel I just had to have?
+It did find a place in our new home — leaning against our field stone fireplace.

-I uncovered the birds nest in the same box as the placemats, and I bought those ceramic bird salt and pepper shakers at Pier1.
-I go there once a year after Christmas to pick up amazing deals for pennies.
+I uncovered the birds nest in the same box as the placemats, and I bought those ceramic salt and pepper birds at Pier1 on sale a while ago.